 - 529 College Savings Plan: This tax-friendly savings account is dedicated to college expenses.

-- Lifetime Learning Credit: Offered by the Internal Revenue Service for qualified tuition and related expenses, this credit allows eligible students to reduce their income tax statement by up to $2,000.
+- Lifetime Learning Credit: Offered by the Internal Revenue Service for qualified tuition and related higher education expenses, this credit allows eligible students to reduce their income tax statement by up to $2,000.

 - Tuition and Fees Deduction: Eligible students can lower the amount of their income subject to tax by up to $4,000.